charliemeyer2000/second-year/personal-finance/notes/readings.md

 Avoid credit in two situations:
 1. Do not need or really want a product that will require financing
 1. You can afford to pay it in cash instead.
+    * their interest rates are often lower than credit card rates.
+    * they are cheaper over many months or years when an extended payment period is needed.

 What type of loan do you seek?
 There are two types of credit: closed-ended and open-ended.
 Installment loans may carry a lower rate, but credit cards are more flexible.